projectmesa/mesa/docs/intro-tutorial.rst

             # Create agents
             for i in range(self.num_agents):
                 a = MoneyAgent(i)
+                # What do we do with the agent once it's been created?
-                # Now what?
-See below.
+                # See the next section, below.

 Adding the scheduler
 ~~~~~~~~~~~~~~~~~~~~~